Walk 2798 - printer friendly version

 Postcode DE45 1DZ (approx. location only)

 Starting from Bakewell (Grid ref.
-SK217684) and ending at Edale railway station, this walk is a long one at 18 miles, but is rewarded along the way with many places to stop for refreshment, as well as some fine variations in scenery.
+SK217684) and ending at Edale railway station, this linear Peak District walk is a long one at 18 miles.
+Walkers are well rewarded for their efforts with many places to stop for refreshment, as well as some fine variations in scenery.

 From Bakewell town centre the first 1/4 mile is along the A6 which is followed until you see, to your right, a sign for Holme Bridge and indeed the narrow bridge itself.
 The bridge was built in 1664 and is a great way to leave the A6 behind and head into countryside, which is what we do.
 Once over the bridge carry on straight ahead and follow the track uphill passing the architecturally interesting Holme Hall to your right.
 Soon you are rising up onto open country and come to a choice of directions.
 Take the left stile following a worn track which eventually heads past a remote cottage (Cracknow House) on your left and through a lovely iron gate from where you head toward Cracknow Wood.
 Follow the path down through the wood itself and you come to the A6020 road.
 Turn left and follow the road for 200 metres to the Great Longstone turning which is marked by beautiful iron gates and railings.
 Sadly there is no view once you reach them as Thornbridge Hall is some 500 metres distant through the trees and cannot be seen.
 Follow the road under the railway bridge (part of the Monsal Trail) and immediately on the other side take the path up alongside the trail itself but only for a few yards as we take the right turning across fields toward Great Longstone which enters the back of the village.
 We now walk along the road and as it bends to the left we see a gap straight ahead which leads across the middle of the village cricket pitch and recreation area.
 Plenty of benches are here for those wanting to stop for a rest!